 As a simple example, this could be represented by a binary threshold function.
 Given an agent $u$ with belief strength in $B$, $b_u$, and an incoming belief from $v$ with strength $b_v$, the following equation could govern whether agent $u$ updates its belief:

 where $\gamma$ is a distance threshold.
 Each agent has some existing belief strength in the proposition $B$, but will be unwilling to change their belief strength if a neighbor's belief strength is too far from theirs.
-Perhaps an agent $u$ who disbelieves the proposition ($b_u = 1$) will not switch immediately to strongly believing it without passing through an intermediary step of uncertainty.
-Given a neighbor $v$ sharing belief $b_v = 6$, agent $u$ should not adopt this belief strength, because the difference in belief strengths is clearly greater than $\gamma$.
-Simple contagion would fall short because agent $u$ may simply randomly become ``infected'' with belief strength 6 by $v$ with some probability $p$.
-A complex contagion would similarly falter if agent $u$ were entirely surrounded by alters with belief strength 6.
-It would inevitably switch belief strengths regardless of some threshold $\alpha$ as in Eq. (\ref{eq:complexContagion}).
+There are similar functions motivated in contagion models centering dissonance \cite{li2020opinion,dandekar2013biased}, and some which weight positive or negative influence differently \cite{dellaposta2015liberals}.
+We chose to weight positive or negative influence equally in this example, and subsequent contagion functions, to simplify the model and make its results more easily analyzable.
+Perhaps an agent $u$ who strongly believes the proposition ($b_u = 6$) will not switch immediately to strongly disbelieving it without passing through an intermediary step of uncertainty.
+Given a neighbor $v$ sharing belief $b_v = 0$, agent $u$ should not adopt this belief strength, because the difference in belief strengths is clearly greater than $\gamma$.
+Simple contagion would fall short because agent $u$ may simply randomly become ``infected'' with belief strength 0 by $v$ with some probability $p$.
+A proportional threshold contagion would similarly falter if agent $u$ were entirely surrounded by alters with belief strength 0.
+It would inevitably switch belief strengths regardless of some threshold $\alpha$ as in Eq (\ref{eq:complexContagion}).

 As mentioned above, this manner of belief update could model the update of beliefs that are core to an individual's identity, such as political or ideological beliefs \cite{pereira2018identity,bail2018exposure,porot2020science}.
 Rather than updating based on evidence presented, exposure to evidence that is too incongruous with an individual's existing belief may have no effect due to rationalization processes activated by cognitive dissonance \cite{festinger1957theory}.